Daniel-M/GIB_Journal_Club-Ca_Kinetics/README.md

-% Journal club on Calcium ion kinectics on muscle physiology: A proposal for a paper reading list
+% Journal club on Calcium ion kinetics on muscle physiology: A proposal for a paper reading list
 % **Daniel Mejía Raigosa** at Biophysics Group - Universidad de Antioquia;  **Version 1.0**
 % Feb 21, 2017